 Then, a few days later, Seaman reported a resolution:

 “Airbnb issued me a full refund today, minus their service fees,” he told me.
 (Airbnb had already refunded the service fees.)
 “They assured me they were following up with the host for proof of his alleged technician visit.
 I doubt he’ll have any, but hopefully, either way, the money that was refunded to me came out of his payment.
 Thank you so much for your help.
 I wouldn’t have been able to get to this point without you.”
+(Airbnb won’t let the traveler review her unfortunate rental.
+Find out why here.)

 How to avoid having to invoke the Airbnb refund policy for guests